ICI3D/DAIDD/participants/index.md

 title: Participants
 subtitle: DAIDD 2025 Participants
 ---
-{: .shadow} The link needs to be updated

-Download the participants list [here](./participantList).
-Note that you must have access to the DAIDD Participants Team in Microsoft Teams to access this link.
+The participant list will be made available at the start of the Clinic,